stefpant/computer-architecture/hw1/readme.txt

 	2. Enable Forwarding
 	3. Enable Delay Slot

-Given an Array of 400 integers program searches and counts numbers specific properties as max number in array and it's position, if the number is equal with it's inverse number in binary form or it has more than 10 zeros in binary form etc...
+Given an Array of 400 integers program searches and counts numbers specific properties as max number in array and it's position,if the number is equal with it's inverse number in binary form or it has more than 10 zeros in binary form etc...